HariMakineedi/Rapido-Bookings-Data-Analysis/README.md

 # Rapido-Bookings-Data-Analysis
- Performed end-to-end analysis of 100K+ Rapido rides using SQL, Excel, and Power BI to uncover revenue, cancellation, and usage trends.
+## Project-Objective
+To analyze large-scale ride data from Rapido in order to identify key trends in revenue, vehicle usage, customer behavior, and cancellations—using SQL and Power BI to enable data-driven decision-making and improve business performance.